Regions and availability zones¶

 Availability zones networking¶

-Its important to understand the networking concepts used in order to ensure a functioning system in case of a unforeseen disruption to a single availability zone - which in a geographically redundant setup is what you need take into account.
+Its important to understand the networking concepts used to ensure a functioning system in case of a unforeseen disruption to a single availability zone - which in a geographically redundant setup is what you need take into account.

 In Binero cloud, the floating and directly attached IP addresses, the public IP space that provides your infrastructure access to the internet, are local to a single availability zone.